“Can I use your self-closing hinges on a door that opens more than 120 degrees?”

 If your project requires controlling the swing range, particularly to avoid wall impact or maintain code clearance, there’s a reliable solution available.

 Waterson offers a door stopper, an optional add-on that mounts directly onto the hinge barrel.
 It’s engineered to prevent the door from swinging beyond a preset angle.
-Many clients use it to maintain the 120-degree door opening angle without relying on external floor or wall stops.
+Many clients use it to maintain the 90-degree or 120-degree door opening angle without relying on external floor or wall stops.

 Door Opening Angle Is a Design Variable — Not an Afterthought